jamesbuckett/ckad-questions/05-ckad-extensions.md

 ## Sample CKAD Extension Questions and Answers

 #### 05-01.
 Create a container from the attached Dockerfile and index.html.
 Name the image `my-image`.
 Name the container `my-container`.
-Run the container exposing port `8080` on the host and port `80` on the container.
+Run the image exposing port `8080` on the host and port `80` on the container.
 Stop the container.
-Delete the container.
+Delete the image.

 <details><summary>show</summary>
 <p>